Zero Kubernetes Secrets Architecture¶

 Security Model¶

-The following diagram shows the trust chain with vault-based secret storage.
+The following diagram shows the trust chain with OpenBao-based secret storage.
 The key property is that no Kubernetes Secret appears anywhere in the chain.

 flowchart TD